 For Resident Fellows and Community Managers

-Stanford Arts and the Department of Art & Art History invite applications for exhibitions to be shown in the Stanford Art Gallery.
+The Office of the Vice President for the Arts and the Department of Art & Art History invites applications for exhibitions to be shown in the Stanford Art Gallery.
 Exhibitions should combine intellectual inquiry with artistic merit and enrich the campus community.

 Contact: Sabrina Wilensky

 The Cantor Arts Center welcomes class meetings in its galleries, occasionally or on a regular basis, and faculty can request docent-led tours.
 Faculty can also make appointments to view works from the Cantor’s collection for smaller classes, sections, seminar groups, and individual research.